 2. Put the popper under the oven vent and turn the vent on; this just pulls the steam out of your kitchen once the kernels start popping.
 Plug the popper into the outlet to turn it on.

 3. After about 2 to 3 minutes, the kernels will begin to pop.
 Let the popper do its thing.
 Once there are barely any kernels popping, unplug the machine to turn it off.
 Empty the popcorn into one of the baking pans.
 DUST THE BASE OF THE POPPER WITH SEVERAL DRY NAPKINS.

 4. Pour 3 more tablespoons of oil into the now-hot base.
 Add ¾ cups of kernels, cover, then plug the popper in and cook.
-Spray all three pans with non-stick spray.
-Empty the popcorn into the pans, distributing all of the popcorn to fill the pans relatively equal.
+Empty the popcorn into the other pan(s), distributing all of the popcorn to fill the pans relatively equal.

-5. Distribute the cup of peanuts evenly into each pan.
+5. Distribute the cup of peanuts relatively equal into each pan.